-Applied Computing staff and research students at conference in USA30 April 2016
+Applied Computing staff and research students at conference in USA

 In April, Professor Sabah Jassim and computing research students Dongxu and Saif attended the SPIE Defense + Commercial Sensing (formerly DSS) symposium in Baltimore.
 Professor Jassim is a co-chair of the Mobile Multimedia / Image Processing, Security, and Applications conference of this symposium that focuses on advanced research in defence and commercial sensing.
 The team presented 4 publications that covered research into machine learning, image processing and bio-medical pattern recognition and attracted great interest.
 The SPIE exhibition showcased the latest technologies in defence and sensing whilst the poster sessions were particularly useful in acquiring awareness of emerging research.